Azure-Samples/azure-sql-db-vectors-kmeans/README.md

 ### Rebuild Index

 If you need to rebuild an existing index, you can use the Rebuild API.
 The API doesn't need a payload as it will use the existing index definition.
-Just like the build process, also the rebuild process is asychronous.
-The index to be rebuilt is specifed via URL path:
+Just like the build process, also the rebuild process is asynchronous.
+The index to be rebuilt is specified via URL path:

 ```
 POST /kmeans/rebuild/<index id>